 Our business and results of operations may be adversely affected if we fail to manage and complete divestitures.

 We regularly evaluate our portfolio to determine whether an asset or business may no longer help us meet our objectives.
 When we decide to divest assets or a business, we may encounter difficulty finding buyers or alternative exit strategies, which could delay the achievement of our strategic objectives.
-Further, divestitures may be delayed due to failure to obtain required approvals on a timely basis, if at all, from governmental authorities, or may become more difficult to execute due to conditions placed upon approval that could, among other things, delay or prevent us from completing a transaction, or otherwise restrict our ability to realize the expected financial or strategic goals of a transaction.
-The impact of a divestiture on our results of operations could also be greater than anticipated.
+Further, divestitures may be delayed due to failure to obtain required approvals on a timely basis, if at all, from governmental authorities or third parties.
+They may also become more difficult to execute due to conditions placed upon any approval that could, among other things, delay or prevent us from completing a transaction, negatively impact the value of a divested business due to the effect on relationships with personnel or customers, or otherwise restrict our ability to realize the expected financial or strategic goals of a transaction.
+We may continue to have exposure in a divested business, such as through ongoing financial, ownership or operational obligations or transition services, and, as a result, conditions outside of our control might limit the expected benefits of the divestiture.
+Following a divestiture, we may be restricted from re-entering applicable markets for a period of time due to non-competition restrictions.
+The impact of a divestiture on our results of operations could also be less than anticipated.

 Corporate Activity and Growth - Risk 3